-Andrew has extensive experience in all aspects of financial restructurings, distressed situations and bankruptcy.
-Andrew has a renowned practice representing creditors’ committees, indenture trustees, agents and bondholders in bankruptcy proceedings, as well as acquirors of and investors in troubled, distressed, and bankrupt companies.
+Andrew has extensive experience in all aspects of financial restructurings, distressed situations, and bankruptcy.
+Andrew has a renowned practice representing creditors’ committees, indenture trustees, agents, and bondholders in bankruptcy proceedings, as well as acquirors of and investors in troubled, distressed, and bankrupt companies.
 Andrew has extensive experience representing strategic and control investors.
-He has played a prominent role in large and small restructurings and bankruptcies throughout the United States, and his broad-based practice and experience has enabled him to devise unique and innovative solutions to complex matters.
+He has played a prominent role in large and small restructurings and bankruptcies throughout the United States, and his broad-based practice and experience have enabled him to devise unique and innovative solutions to complex matters.

 Andrew’s recent matters have included:

-- Representation of an indenture trustee and/or collateral agents in Vantage Drilling Company, Claire's Stores, Inc., Cenveo, Inc., First Flo Corporation, David's Bridal, Inc., Orexigan Therapeutics Inc., Rex Energy Corporation, 21st Century Oncology Holdings, Inc., Sabine Oil & Gas Corp., BPZ Energy, Inc., LINN Energy, L.L.C., Halcon Resouces Corp., LINC USA GP, Endeavor Operations Corporation, Goodrich Petroleum Corp., Dynegy Holdings LLC, Caesars Entertainment Operation Company, Washington Mutual, Inc., ATA Airlines, Plainwell Inc., Dana Corporation, R.H.
+- Representation of an indenture trustee and/or collateral agents in Mallinckrodt PLLC, Hertz Corporation, Intelstat, S.A., Vantage Drilling Company, Claire's Stores, Inc., Cenveo, Inc., First Flo Corporation, David's Bridal, Inc., New Cotai, LLC, Orexigen Therapeutics Inc., Rex Energy Corporation, 21st Century Oncology Holdings, Inc., Sabine Oil & Gas Corp., BPZ Energy, Inc., LINN Energy, L.L.C., Halcon Resouces Corp., LINC USA GP, Endeavor Operations Corporation, Goodrich Petroleum Corp., Dynegy Holdings LLC, Caesars Entertainment Operation Company, Washington Mutual, Inc., ATA Airlines, Plainwell Inc., Dana Corporation, R.H.
 Donnelley Corp., Simmons Company, Fremont General Corporation, Propex Inc., Pliant Corporation, TOUSA, Inc., HomeBanc Corp., Portrait Corporation of America Inc., Vesta Insurance Group Inc., United Air Lines, Silver State Bancorp, Maxxim Medical and Lodgian Inc. bankruptcy proceedings.

 - Represented indenture trustees in enforcement litigation involving Algeco Scottsman Global Financial PLC and Merrimack Pharmaceuticals Inc.